ojn17041991/gdx/README.md

 For now, the setup process is manual.
 The library is still in beta testing and is not available in Godot's AssetLib.

-To use SpyderLib in your Godot project, clone the **godot_v4** branch of this repository, then create a folder in your project called **spyderlib**, and paste in following folders:
+To use GDX in your Godot project, clone the **godot_v4** branch of this repository, then create a folder in your project called **gdx**, and paste in following folders:

 * config